destink/Final-Project/README.md

 ![image](https://user-images.githubusercontent.com/102545401/227072213-ac540259-9dd0-43e6-b5cf-cdbf6425fc16.png)
 ![image](https://user-images.githubusercontent.com/102545401/227072271-ad2c2a99-4141-472a-a0d3-fda057f64812.png)

-### A description of the analysis phase of the project (5 points) - Destin
+### A description of the analysis phase of the project

-Our first step of the analysis phase of the project has been to clean up the dataset to eliminate any outliers and null information that will skew the data set and to minimize the noise created by the abundance of categorical variables in our dataset.
-Our next step has been creating regression models to gain insight in to (1) the correlation of user and critic scores on global sales and (2) which genres of games have the highest sales in certain regions.
-Our next step will be evaluating the fitness of the model using various statistical tests such as the F-test or the R-squared value.
-If the model is a good fit for the data, we can use it to make predictions on futures sales when other variables shift.
-We have also utilized tableau to create a dashboard with interactive components and visualizations to further analyze the overall performance of video games through sales-driven data.
+During the analysis phase of this assignment, our first step was to clean up the dataset by removing any outliers and null information that could skew the data set and to minimize the noise created by the abundance of categorical variables in our dataset.
+Once the data was cleaned, regression models were created to gain insight into (1) the correlation of user and critic scores on global sales and (2) which genres of games have the highest sales in certain regions.
+The goal was to evaluate the fitness of the model using various statistical tests such as the F-test or the R-squared value.
+If the model was a good fit for the data, it could be used to make predictions on future sales when other variables shift.

+In addition, we also utilized Tableau to create a dashboard with interactive components and visualizations to further analyze the overall performance of video games through sales-driven data.
+This dashboard allowed us to explore the data in a more intuitive and interactive manner and provided a visual representation of the correlations and trends that were uncovered during the analysis.

+Overall, the analysis provided valuable insights into the video game industry, highlighting the importance of positive reviews in driving sales and the regional differences in genre preferences.
+The findings of this analysis can be used by game developers and publishers to make more informed decisions regarding game development, marketing, and distribution strategies.

+### Recommendations for a future analysis.

+1. Investigate the impact of game length on sales: This analysis could explore the relationship between the length of a video game and its sales performance.
+Does a longer game lead to more sales or do players prefer shorter games that can be completed quickly?
+This could be analyzed by looking at data on game length and sales figures.

+2. Study the effect of platform on game sales: With the increasing popularity of mobile gaming, it would be interesting to explore the relationship between different gaming platforms and their impact on game sales.
+This analysis could look at how the platform type, such as console or mobile, affects game sales and whether certain genres perform better on specific platforms.

+3. Analyze the influence of marketing on game sales: This analysis could investigate the impact of different marketing strategies on game sales, such as influencer marketing, social media advertising, or traditional marketing channels.
+It could look at how much a company spends on marketing and how effective those marketing campaigns are in driving sales.

+4. Explore the relationship between player engagement and game sales: This analysis could investigate the relationship between player engagement, such as the number of hours played or the number of times a player logs in, and game sales.
+By understanding the factors that influence player engagement, game developers and publishers can create more engaging games that drive sales.

+5. Investigate the impact of game reviews on game sales over time: This analysis could explore the relationship between game reviews and game sales over time.
+Does a game's review score continue to impact sales long after its release, or do players quickly forget about a game's score once it's been released?
+This could be analyzed by looking at data on game reviews and sales figures over time.

-### The technologies, languages, tools, and algorithms that the team used throughout the project (3 points) - all
+### The technologies, languages, tools, and algorithms that the team used throughout the project
 For our project this far, we have utilized jupyter notebook using python for the supervised machine learning component, pgAdmin for the creation and implementation of our database and tableau for out dashboard and further analysis of video game dataset.

+### Results